 - Make sure your insurance covers earthquakes.

 If you haven’t already acquired an Emergency Survival Kit, it is imperative that you do so.
-Please read our article Emergency Survival Kit List for Residents of Japan to learn more about where you can buy one, or how to make your own.
+Please read our article When the Next BIG QUAKE Hits, You’ll Need This Grab Bag to learn more about where you can buy one, or how to make your own.